-Birth asphyxia leads to various consequences depending on where is the extent of oxygen deprivation, exact site of lesion, APGAR score at the time of birth and severity of birth asphyxia.
-The consequences of birth asphyxia are language impairment such as "Delayed Speech and Language Development" (D'Souza et al, 1981) and "Specific Language Impairment" (Stanton-Chapman, Chapman, Bainbridge & Scott, 2002), neurological impairment such as "Learning Disability" (Bhate & Wilkinson, 2006), "Autism Spectrum Disorders" (Simon et al, 2005), "Attention Deficit Hyperactive Disorder" (Gustafsson & Kallen, 2010) and "Seizural Disorder" (Airede, 1991), Neuromotor Speech Disorder such as "Cerebral Palsy" (Simon et al, 2005), fluency disorder such as "Stuttering" (Somefuna, Lesib, Danfulania & Olusanyac, 2005), sensory impairment such as "Hearing Impairment" (Ohl, Czajka, Chobaut & Tavernier, 2009) and "Visual Impairment" (Ronald, Jan, Hill & Wong, 1986), cognitive impairment such as "Mental Retardation" (Simon et al, 2005), mortality (Jerneck & Herbst, 2001) and other complication either after birth or in the later stages of their lifetime.
+Birth asphyxia can cause various consequences depending on where is the extent of oxygen deprivation, exact site of lesion, APGAR score at the time of birth and severity of birth asphyxia.
+The consequences of birth asphyxia are language impairment such as "Delayed Speech and Language Development" (D'Souza et al, 1981) and "Specific Language Impairment" (Stanton-Chapman, Chapman, Bainbridge & Scott, 2002), neurological impairment such as "Learning Disability" (Bhate & Wilkinson, 2006), "Autism Spectrum Disorders" (Simon et al, 2005), "Attention Deficit Hyperactive Disorder" (Gustafsson & Kallen, 2010) and "Seizural Disorder" (Airede, 1991), neuromotor speech disorder" such as "Cerebral Palsy" (Simon et al, 2005), fluency disorder such as "Stuttering" (Somefuna, Lesib, Danfulania & Olusanyac, 2005), sensory impairment such as "Hearing Impairment" (Ohl, Czajka, Chobaut & Tavernier, 2009) and "Visual Impairment" (Ronald, Jan, Hill & Wong, 1986), cognitive impairment such as "Mental Retardation" (Simon et al, 2005), mortality (Jerneck & Herbst, 2001) and other complication either after birth or in the later stages of their lifetime.
 These manifestations can occur in isolation or in combination.
 Children with birth asphyxia are prone to have associated problems (Avery & Taeusch, 1984).
-This high risk factor, "Birth asphyxia" can occur in isolation or in combination with other associated high risk factors such as low birth weight, preterm, hyperbilirubinemia, and others.
+This high risk factor, "Birth asphyxia" can occur in isolation or in combination with GSTF International Journal of Nursing and Health Care (JNHC) Vol.1 No.1, October 2013 other associated high risk factors such as low birth weight, preterm, hyperbilirubinemia, and others.